gennaro-tedesco/nvim-jqx/README.md

 `jq` is a prerequisite, as this plugin executes `jq` queries internally.

 ## Usage
-Open a json file and issue `:Jqix`: the json is prettified and the quickfix window is populated with the first level keys.
+Open a json file and issue `:JqxList`: the json is prettified and the quickfix window is populated with the first level keys.
 Press `X` on a key to query its values and show the results in a floating window; alternatively `<CR>` takes you to its location in the file.

 ![](demo.gif)